 - Get a good picture reference to copy.

 - Prepare all your tools and scrap soap.

-- Use the same soap dye or pigments used during the cold process soap making to paint the top of the carved piece.
+- Use the same soap dye or pigments used during the cold process of soap making to painting the top of the carved piece.
 You just need to dilute the pigment with vodka or alcohol.